Preparing the Development Environment¶

 You may encounter a problem when downloading the Test results from the bot.
 This is due to the fact that the public

 directory is built by the React App.
-To fix this, you can run once set up the npm run build
+To fix this, you can run once set up the npm run build command in the app service,

-directory and the bot will be able to download the Test results.
+and then comment it out again.
+This will build the public directory and the bot will be able to download the Test results.